Cops: Expect traffic delays during officer's services

 Simonsen's wake will be Monday from 7 to 9 p.m. and Tuesday from 2 to 4 p.m. and 7 to 9 p.m.
 The Liturgy of Christian Burial will be celebrated on Wednesday at 10 a.m.
 All services will be held at St. Rosalie Roman Catholic Church, 31 E. Montauk Hwy., Hampton Bays.
 Interment will be at the Jamesport Cemetery following the funeral Mass.

 On Wednesday, there will be several road closures and parking restrictions in Hampton Bays, the release stated.
-Police asked drivers to avoid Montauk Highway in that area between 8 a.m. and 1 p.m.
+Police asked drivers to avoid Montauk Highway in that area from 8 a.m. to 1 p.m.

-Parking will not be available between 6 a.m. and 1 p.m. in these locations:
+Parking will not be available from 6 a.m. to 1 p.m. in these locations:

 - Montauk Highway from Flanders Road to Canoe Place Road